Buzzfeed Slammed: Are The Donald Trump ‘Golden Shower’ Claims A Step too Far?

 Let’s just mention the elephant in the room.
 In the media industry sex sells.
 If the sex story involves a high-profile politician like Donald Trump the story is even more sensational, and many politicians have had their careers ended by sexual allegations.
 In some ways, the golden shower claims are no different to the “Pizzagate” allegations made against Hillary Clinton and John Podesta.
 The main difference being that those with a golden shower fetish are doing nothing illegal.

 The editors of Buzzfeed had a very difficult path to negotiate.
-On one hand Trump’s golden shower dossier is totally unverified and it does not appear that, even if true, any laws were broken.
+On one hand, Trump’s golden shower dossier is totally unverified and it does not appear that, even if true, any laws were broken.
 On the other hand, if Trump had engaged in this practice, the revelations would be hugely embarrassing, and they could potentially leave him open to blackmail.
 Fear of being exposed for his kinks could potentially leave Trump open to manipulation by foreign powers, in this case by Russia.

 British left-wing publication, the New Statesman, is one of those who have been vocal in condemning Buzzfeed for publishing the Trump golden shower dossier.
 They argue that news agencies have a responsibility to investigate unverified claims before reporting them.
 Journalist’s, they argue, should be exposing “fake news” for what it is, rather than repeating unverified rumors.